 - Internal injuries, including internal bleeding and organ damage – Internal injuries are dangerous because they’re not always visible or painful.
 If a car accident victim doesn’t get evaluated by a doctor after a crash, their injuries could get worse and cause lasting complications.

 - Neck injuries like whiplash – The ligaments and tendons surrounding the neck are sensitive.
 When the force of a car crash causes a person’s head to snap back and forth, they’re at risk for sustaining an injury called whiplash.
 Whiplash is often extremely painful.
 Because it’s a soft tissue injury, it can take weeks or months to heal.
 Permanent nerve damage is possible.

 - Brain injuries, often referred to as traumatic brain injuries (TBIs) – A mild brain injury, like a concussion, can cause pain, confusion, temperament imbalances, appetite changes, and sleep disturbances while the brain recovers.
 In most cases, however, the brain heals completely.
 When a traumatic brain injury is more severe, the patient could deal with complications for the rest of their life.

-- Burn injuries – Burn injuries are among the most painful that can result from an auto accident.
+- Burn injuries – Burns are among the most painful injuries that can result from an auto accident.
 Recovery is lengthy and scarring or disfigurement is possible.

 - Emotional and mental trauma – While the injuries above are all related to a person in a physical sense, it’s also normal for car accident victims to suffer emotionally.
 If you’re suffering from increased depression, anxiety, or fear, for example, it’s important to seek guidance from a mental health professional.